|Nutrition Facts (per serving)|

 In a large bowl, stir the dry yeast and warm water until the yeast is dissolved.

 Add the sugar and stir again until it has dissolved.
-Set the yeast mixture aside in a warm place to let it develop.
+Set the yeast mixture aside in a warm place for about 15 minutes to let it develop.
 You’ll know it’s ready when you see bubbles on the surface.

 Melt the butter then let it cool down.
 Stir it into the yeast mixture.

 In a separate bowl, mix together the flour and salt.
-Add the dry ingredients to the yeast mixture.
+Add the dry ingredients to the yeast mixture and mix.